ICS4U - Unit 1 - Fundamental Concepts and Recursion

 The programming language of choice in this course is Python .
 I am aware that some of you will have programmed in different languages in Grade 11.
 There really isn’t much i can do to change that, but its the skills from grade 11 are what were important.
 So if you were a good coder in grade 11, it shouldn’t be too much of a chore to pick up a new language pretty quickly, and you will need to put in some extra effort right away to get caught up with the essentials of Python.
 If you have any interest in computer science as a future career, working with different languages is essential.

 Python is an Interpreted language and thus needs the python interpreter to run the code.
 We can run that interpreter on our machines or through a server on the web.
-For some of the learning activities I’ll just have you type the code into a web editor and run the code from there, other times you’ll need to create and run the code from software on your computer.

 The first thing you will need to do is setup an IDE (Integrated Development Environment) o your computer to run Python.